FinTech-Technology/FinTech-2025/index.md

 ## Date and Location
 <p> April 10-11, 2025 <br /> Federal Reserve Bank of Philadelphia  <br /> 10 N Independence Mall W, Philadelphia, PA 19106 </p>

+## Keynote Speakers
+We are delighted to announce our keynote speakers for the Conference. **Stefan Nagel**, the Fama Family Distinguished Service Professor of Finance at the University of Chicago Booth School of Business, will be a keynote speaker for the Conference. **Ramayya Krishnan**, Dean of the Heinz College of Information Systems and Public Policy and William W. and Ruth F. Cooper Professor of Management Science and Information Systems at Carnegie Mellon University will also be a keynote speaker for the Conference.

 ## Call for Contributions

 The Fintech and Financial Institutions Conference is a forum for presenting and discussing current research on the inter-linkages of the fintech sector and the broader financial system.
 The tech track of the conference will focus on technology and engineering developments that are key to the way fintech works within the financial system.
 The technical sessions of the conference will address engineering and security issues that are driving the evolution of financial institutions and alternative financial service providers.
 These sessions will follow the standard engineering conference format and will include formal proceedings published by Springer Nature.